matrix-org/synapse/README.rst

 to respond.
 (We need to improve the routing algorithm used to be better than full mesh, but as of June 2017 this hasn't happened yet).

-If you hit this failure mode, we recommend increasing the maximum number of open file handles to be at least 4096 (assuming a default of 1024 or 256).
+If you encounter the above failure circumstances, we recommend increasing the maximum number of open file handles to be at least 4096 (assuming a default of 1024 or 256).
 This is typically done by editing ``/etc/security/limits.conf``